bbbutterwell/books/wkuf_ch04.md

 *The construction of the Trunk from inside it tells the tale of ancient men in competition to be the first to build the highest tower upon the Realm's most enchanted mountain - the Old Father Mound.
 In the end - high above - they chose at last to call it a truce, turning their attentions away from rivalling architectures and toward political maneuvers instead, in continuous contest for the key to controlling all of that spent toil and untapped power.
 At the very top, the immense Eyes and Ears of Owl are perched, soaring higher still, though in this pre-dawn light, they remain unseen from down below, except as vague, immense, and ominous silhouettes.*

 *Torch light and wimlight intermingle from hundreds of inward-facing windows from the many levels of the seventeen main tower columns, forming a flickering firmament around Bardlii.
 The space betwixt the inward-leaning towers is criss-crossed with dozens of overlapping walking bridges connecting various ministries to various others, all the way up.
 Bardlii takes one of these from the wide balcony, which connects the middle levels of Ministry of the Observators - where he presently works, to that of the Arbiters across the Inner Trunk.
 He passes several Ministry folk along the way.
-He always nods to every one, sometimes adding a "good morning" or occasionally a "nice to see you again".*
+He always nods to every one, sometimes adding a 'good morning' or occasionally a 'nice to see you again'.*

 *An Executor rumbles by him at the midway point of the bridge - six arms tall, a wide golem of intricately assembled iron and stone - and Bardlii, following strict protocol, says nothing to it, and makes no eye contact with it myriad, unblinking lenses.*